Nursing staff in England to vote on new NHS pay offer

 These are referred to as non-consolidated amounts as they do not count towards members’ pensions and are not added to their future pay packet.

-There will be a permanent 5% pay rise on all pay points for 2023-24.
+There will be a permanent 5 per cent pay rise on all pay points for 2023-24.

 The union also said that a series of commitments and plans to improve pay, terms and conditions over time are part of the offer.